Top-Ten Beloved Books

 By Paramahansa Yogananda

 Paramahansa Yogananda is one of the most important spiritual figures of the 20th century.
-His work bridged East and West, and introduced millions to meditation and the path of God-realization.
+His work bridged East and West, and introduced millions to meditation and the path of self-realization.
 Yogananda’s autobiography recounts a life filled with mystical encounters and remarkable accomplishments.
 To read it is to enter a world in which miracles are ordinary occurrences and communion with the Divine follows naturally from the principles of yogic sciences.
-The book is replete with instances of people who bilocate, levitate, live without food or sleep, or demonstrate resurrection.
-I was inspired, and humbled, to discover that such abilities and possibilities can actually exist in the world.
-And yet these intimations of a greater reality are secondary: The real objective is union with God, and this possibility is available to everyone.
-The Autobiography of a Yogi introduces a method, Kriya Yoga, that steadily opens the practitioner to the limitlessness that transcends mortality.
+The book is also replete with extraordinary instances of people who bilocate, levitate, live without food or sleep, or demonstrate resurrection.
+I was inspired, and humbled, to discover that such abilities and possibilities truly exist in the world.
+And yet these intimations of a greater reality are secondary: The real objective is union with God, and this possibility is available to all.
+The Autobiography of a Yogi introduces a method, Kriya Yoga, that steadily opens the practitioner to the limitless being that transcends mortality.
 Through Yogananda, Kriya Yoga emerged from secrecy as a gift to humanity, to support our upliftment from patterns of self-destruction into the light of self-realization.
 The Autobiography of a Yogi is a magical read, an empowering revelation, and a treasure for the ages.

 9. The Way of Mastery ~ Part III: The Way of Knowing